 Stretching can help relieve and stop muscle contractions.
 Resume running when the pain has eased but pick up speed gradually.

-What causes cramps during a race?
+What causes cramps during running?

 The causes of cramps vary depending on the type of cramps: